Complaining about councillors and devolved public bodies

 If you want to complain about a local council, you should first follow the council’s complaints procedure.
 If your complaint is not resolved, you can complain to the Scottish Public Services Ombudsman.

-You can find more information about how to complain about a local council on the Scottish Government website.
+You can find more information about how to complain about a local council on the Scottish government website.

 If you want to complain about how a decision was made, you should first follow the council’s complaint procedure.
 If your complaint is not resolved, you can complain to the Scottish Public Services Ombudsman.

-You can find more information about how to complain about a local council on the Scottish Government website.
+You can find more information about how to complain about a local council on the Scottish government website.

 If you think a local council has made a wrong decision, you should check if it has a formal route to challenge the decision.
-If it does not, you may need to request a judicial review.
+If it does not, you might need to request a judicial review.
 You should get legal advice if you plan to seek a judicial review.

 Find out more about getting legal advice.